 At Northwest Park we do not handle injured animals and are not licensed to do any wildlife rehabilitation.
 Call the Roaring Brook Nature Center in Canton at (860) 693-0263 or the Lutz Children’s Museum in Manchester at (860) 649-0949.

 Monday through Saturday, 8:30-4:30 p.m. and Sunday from 1-4 p.m.

 No. Parking is allowed only in the parking lot outside the gate to Northwest Park.

 There is no fee to use the trails.
-However, rental of skis, poles, and boots, or snowshoes does have a fee.
+However, rental on weekends of skis, poles, and boots, or snowshoes does have a fee.
 Rentals are $10 per Windsor resident and $15 per non-Windsor resident.
 Please call the Nature Center for current conditions.